-Net position in government-wide and proprietary fund financial statements are classified as invested in capital assets, net of related debt; restricted; and unrestricted.
+Net position in government-wide and proprietary fund financial statements are classified as net investment in capital assets; restricted; and unrestricted.
 Restricted net position represents constraints on resources that are either externally imposed by creditors, grantors, contributors, or laws or regulations of other governments or imposed by law through state statute.